MikeTuomas/AOSpan-progradu/README.md

 Modified tasks from https://github.com/mahiluthra/working_memory_tests that work on [cognition.run](https://cognition.run).

 This repository contains both english and finnish versions of task.
-Practising the task and completing the experiment are divided to two different files.
+Practicing the task and completing the experiment are divided to two different files.

 ### Usage